agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 Separating `Service` from `ManagedService` has benefits:
 - We can keep several revisions of `Service`; in fact, the Service Management API keeps the entire revision history.
 - We can deploy multiple configurations of a service at once.
 The next group of methods manages rollouts, and rollouts can divide services between multiple configurations.
 - We can (and do) have tighter access controls on `Service` configuration.
-We can list `ManagedService` resources outside of our control, but we can only see the `Service` resources that we own or have been explicitly granted access.
+We can list `ManagedService` resources outside of our control, but we can only see the `Service` resources that we own or have been explicitly granted the ability to access.

 ### ListServiceConfigs